Above the Canopy

 Linda Blair is influenced by the use of enamel in historic jewellery and loves the way it was used to enhance or mimic precious and semi precious stones.

 Rowan Sivyer is an Inner West Sydney painter and printmaker.
 Her work is inspired by Australian flora and fauna.
-Rowan creates intricate stamps which she then uses to print unique greeting cards and original prints.
+Rowan creates intricate stamps to print unique greeting cards and original prints.

 Jude Love is a seamstress, sewing teacher, graphic designer, web developer and teatowelist who has always loved the sweet graphics of Australian domestic linens.